jantman/puppet-python-test/README.md

 This is a 'python' puppet module.

-It was derived from the Mozilla Release Engineering "PuppetAgain" python module: https://github.com/mozilla/build-puppet-manifests/tree/master/modules/python but heavily modified by a former colleague of mine.
+It was derived from the Mozilla Release Engineering "PuppetAgain" python module, https://github.com/mozilla/build-puppet-manifests/tree/master/modules/python but heavily modified by a former colleague of mine.
 In fact, I'm not even sure if I should call this "heavily modified" or "inspired by".